wser/a-pagefind/README.md

 ## 🧞 Commands

-All commands are run from the root of the project, from a terminal:
+All commands are run from the root of the project, from a terminal (build with bash):

 | Command                   | Action                                           |
 | :------------------------ | :----------------------------------------------- |